mkraenz/laguerre/README.md

 # laguerre

+## Setup
+First, I assume you have git installed (note that github-for-windows does not suffice).
+Also we will need bower, grunt-cli and grunt globally installed via npm with `$ npm install -g <package-name>`.

+1. Checkout the project from git.
+2. Navigate into the projects root and run the following commands in a shell.
+  1. `$ npm install` (if this gives you errors as in the first comments attached screenshot then see below)
+  2. `$ bower install`
+  3. `$ grunt serve` (to see if everything worked fine.
+It should open a tab in your browser displaying some stuff.)

+For tests also cd into /test and run `$ bower install`.

 ## Naming convention
 We mostly use the following naming convention.
 As standard position we consider
-ProjPointX = (pos. number, 0, 0)
+1. ProjPointX = (pos. number, 0, 0)
-ProjPointY = (0, pos. number, 0)
+2. ProjPointY = (0, pos. number, 0)
-ProjPointZ = (0, 0,p os. number).
+3. ProjPointZ = (0, 0, pos. number).

+### Short version:
-Short version: We name everything as if we had the standard (euclidean) cube.
+We name everything as if we had the standard (euclidean) cube.

-Long version:
+### Long version:
 Sphere s_o markes the section 0,0,0 = x,y,z.
 (This is an “oh”  for origin not a zero) Now we simply in-/decrease the corrresponding index each time we have could inscribe a sphere in there.